Welcome to Yingtao’s Homepage!

 Domain Interest

-Health, Science (scientific basis for health) and Science of Science.
+Health, Science (scientific basis for health).

 Statement

-There are other interesting directions I have tried in the past, but now I am “all in” Interests mentioned above.
 I am more attracted to real-world impact and how people’s lives can be improved directly (one of the reasons I quit physics, alas), while truly enjoying exposing myself to core ML theory.
 I am generally open to collaboration and enjoy working with talented people I have met so far.

 Skillset